The Pros and Cons of Glass Countertops

 Although glass kitchen countertops tend to be very durable, it can be difficult to fix surface chips, cracks or breaks.
 If a huge and heavy object is placed on a non-supported area, the corner, for instance, there’s a good chance that the glass could crack.

-This can be problematic since repair costs are likely to be high, and sometimes the repair is impossible.
+This can be problematic since repair costs are likely high, and sometimes the repair is impossible.
 In the worst-case scenario, you may be forced to replace the entire piece.

 Glass countertops can be expensive.

 In comparison with other materials, glass countertops are less budget-friendly.
 Depending on your taste, you will have to spend a lot of money on certain designs as well as on high-end glass.
-Also, because of the risk of cracks and chips, getting a professional to install a glass counter is a must.
+Also, getting a professional to install a glass counter is a must because of the risk of cracks and chips.

 Installers have the professional experience to ensure that the installation process is done effectively and without damaging the glass.
 The only downside to this is that hiring a professional will increase the overall cost of opting for a glass countertop.